 Virtual Field Trip to the Symphony

 I created these musical instrument ThingLinks about five years ago to help my students learn about instruments and they are still just as popular as ever.
 My students have loved listening & watching these performances.
-There are a wide variety of styles that I chose to highlight in these ThingLink videos, from pop to classical, to Disney, to a marching band drum line.
+There is a wide variety of styles and performers that I chose to highlight in these ThingLink videos, from pop to classical, to Disney, to a marching band drum line.
+There is something to “hook” all of your students.

 Viewing Quality Performances Motivates Students